milesroxas/Flint/src/features/linter/README.md

 - `registry.ts`

   - Global `ruleRegistry` and `ruleConfigService`
-  - `initializeRuleRegistry()` registers preset rules (e.g., Lumos, Client‑first) and applies persisted configs
+  - `initializeRuleRegistry(mode, presetId?)` resolves the active preset from the dynamic registry (`src/presets/index.ts`), registers its rules, and applies persisted configs
   - `addCustomRule()` registers a rule dynamically

 - `rule-runner.ts`